atmaivancevic/Benchmarking-S2F-Models/LTR10_variants/README.md

 ## Bigwigs

-Raw fastq files, bigwigs and count tables are available on GEO dataset [GSE186618](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5657882).
+FASTQ files, bigwigs and count tables are available on GEO dataset [GSE186618](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE186618).
 Bigwigs have also been downloaded to the shared cluster dir (chuong-layer).